Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/styling-scrollbars-with-css.md

 Let's see how we can give the best browser support for a styled scrollbar.

-It's important to use both the WebKit styles and the newer scrollbar styles, like this:
+It's essential to use both the WebKit styles and the newer scrollbar styles, like this:

 ```css
 :root {